Group-00000011/30010/README.md

 ## [Exercise 4](https://github.com/Group-00000011/30010/tree/main/journal/exc4)

 Setup GPIO ports/pins to both input and output.
+Can detect more than one of the joystick directions being turned on (diagonal/pressed and direction).

 setLED() sets the RBG LED to one of 7 colours (or turned off).